 The New Yuthok Institute for Tibetan Medicine

-From 1999 to 2019, the New Yuthok Institute for Tibetan Medicine was a leading European center for the learning of Tibetan Medicine, (also called Sowa Rigpa), educating and training hundreds of students from many countries, in traditional Tibetan medicine theory and practice.
+Since 1999 the New Yuthok Institute for Tibetan Medicine is a leading European center for the learning of Tibetan Medicine, (also called Sowa Rigpa), educating and training hundreds of students from many countries, in traditional Tibetan medicine theory and practice.

-Besides its main four-year course on Tibetan medicine, the Institute also organized seminars and conferences on Tibetan astrology, Buddhist psychology and Medicine Buddha healing traditions.
-Students included both professionals and non-professionals, such as medical doctors, nurses, pharmacists, psychologists, anthropologists, health workers, writers, scholars and other interested laypersons.
-A number of European based Tibetans also took the opportunity to participate in the study of Sowa Rigpa.
+Besides its main four-year course on Tibetan medicine, the Institute also organizes seminars and conferences on Tibetan astrology, Buddhist psychology and Medicine Buddha healing traditions.
+Students includes both professionals and non-professionals, such as medical doctors, nurses, pharmacists, psychologists, anthropologists, health workers, writers, scholars and other interested laypersons.
+A number of European based Tibetans have also taken the opportunity to participate in the study of Sowa Rigpa.

 Towards preserving the traditional value of Tibetan Sowa Rigpa, Prof. Dr. Pasang Yonten Arya conferred the Gyud-shi oral transmission to over eighty of his graduate students from Europe and America in 2011 and 2013.
 It was probably the first time that this profound body-mind teaching event had taken place in Europe.